HasanYahya101/Task-Ninja-Expo/README.md

 ## UI Library

-[React Native Reusables](https://github.com/mrzachnugent/react-native-reusables) is used as UI Library for tgis application.
-Moreover, `react-native-reanimated` is also used in it as an animation library.
+[React Native Reusables](https://github.com/mrzachnugent/react-native-reusables) is used as UI Library for this application.
+Moreover, `react-native-reanimated` is also used in this, as an animation library.

 ## Deployment